 “I’ll finish my story.”

 “Less warnings, Aisha, more fun.”

 Aisha looked at the floor wearily.
-“The Elder queen’s first cup of coffee was still half full, she had eaten nothing, and she nodded at the maid to refresh it.
-‘Salma, you need to eat,’ fat Saira scolded her.
+“The first queen’s first cup of coffee was still half full, she had eaten nothing, and she nodded at the maid to refresh it.
+‘Salma, you need to eat,’ fat Saira was scolding her.
 “You make me feel like a .. .’
 Here, Queen Saira, she puffed out her cheeks and pursed her red-stained lips, imitating a pig.”

 The nanny added a few animal noises.